railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

    *Detail of a contact form for someone occupying several posts*

 Partner management is found in the Open ERP base modules.
-To manager partner relations you must install the CRM modules.
+To manage partner relations you have to install the CRM modules.
 Then start by installing a CRM profile and configure the system to meet your needs.